thesmallaxe/beakbook-front-aws/README.md

 Starting the application on localhost:

+### `npm run build`

+Builds the app for devlopment files to the `build` folder.\
+It correctly bundles React in devlopment mode and optimizes the build for the best performance.
 ### `npm run build:staging`

 Builds the app for staging files to the `build` folder.\
 It correctly bundles React in staging mode and optimizes the build for the best performance.

-### `npm run build:devlopment`

-Builds the app for devlopment files to the `build` folder.\
-It correctly bundles React in devlopment mode and optimizes the build for the best performance.

 ### `npm run build:prduction`